-• Project AWARE continued in several districts in the state.
-This program bridges the worlds of educators, school-based mental health providers, and community-based mental

-- Encouraged school partnerships with local health care providers for easier access to health professionals, including but not limited to COVID care - Deepened partnerships and collaborations with school-based mental health professional associations on ways to meet students' needs
+- Project AWARE continued in several districts in the state.
+This program bridges the worlds of educators, school-based mental health providers, and community-based mental health clinicians.
+Using tiered systems of support, including moving students up in tiers and getting them additional support, has allowed participating schools to better meet the mental health needs of all students. - Encouraged school partnerships with local health care providers for easier access to health professionals, including but not limited to COVID care - Deepened partnerships and collaborations with school-based mental health professional associations on ways to meet students' needs